bvangennep/cropassets/README.md

 ##2.0.1###
  - Use a [polyfill library](https://github.com/blueimp/JavaScript-Canvas-to-Blob) for canvas to blob in ie11 and below
+ - Keep the cropped asset when validation fails and re-rendering the input

 ###2.0.0###
  - Rebuild to make use of client-side cropping with [cropperjs](https://github.com/fengyuanchen/cropperjs)